Bronze Age Britain

-During the British Bronze Age, large megalithic monuments similar to those from the Late Neolithic continued to be constructed or modified, including such sites as Avebury, Stonehenge, Silbury Hill and Must Farm.
+During the British Bronze Age, large megalithic monuments similar to those from the Late Neolithic continued to be built or modified, including such sites as Avebury, Stonehenge, Silbury Hill and Must Farm.
 That has been described as a time "when elaborate ceremonial practices emerged among some communities of subsistence agriculturalists of western Europe".
+Britain was the first region in Europe to fully adopt tin-bronze technology, in the period 2200–2100 BC, and southwestern Britain was a major source of tin for mainland Europe and the Mediterranean.
+It has been proposed that Celtic language and culture emerged in Britain during the Bronze Age.